 Inspired leadership and effective management are vital at this critical time in the delivery of health services.
 Nursing and Midwifery leaders and managers are at the forefront of health service delivery.
 Nurse leaders and managers juggle bed block, high patient acuity, staff shortages and media scrutiny.
 Keeping services viable demands the education, training and support of nursing’s leaders.
 The College of Nursing recognises the pivotal role of nurse leaders in promoting and delivering health care and endeavours to provide support through membership services and education.

-The College of Nursing has always been actively involved in supporting nurse leaders and managers: through the Emerging Nurse Leader program, membership and professional events, through leadership and management short courses and the Graduate Certificate in Clinical Management.
+The College of Nursing has always been actively involved in supporting nurse leaders and managers: through the Emerging Nurse Leader program, membership and professional events, through leadership and management short courses and the Graduate

 Course content and curriculum development at the College is heavily informed by industry consultation along with feedback from participants/ students.

 Our short courses cover topics such as team building, leadership, quality, performance development, financial management, strategic planning, working with consumers, employment law and workforce development.
 These issues remain vital for managers and leaders that directly facilitate the delivery of health services in hospitals and the community.

 What do practising nurse leaders tell us about the short courses?